 Body Psychotherapy – Psychotherapeutic Postural Integration

+It is being taught at the IFCC in Strassbourg solely.
 Psychotherapeutic Postural Integration offers a double reading and interaction to the client: It listens carefully to the subject’s history as well as to the person’s body expression that shows at the same time.
 The bodymind shows two parallel forms of expression (a verbal and non-verbal one) both of which are operative when they are simultaneously taken into account.
 The emotional value of the words that become embodied are all the better when the subject is conscious of his/her feelings.
 Inhabiting our language also means living it, hearing it in our flesh.
 Language (verbal and non-verbal) thus becomes a powerful tool for transformation as well as for diagnosis.
 The sounds of the body are made of innermost movements, feelings and expressions that give life to the words or which can also contradict them.

 The way to tap into feeling, memory (individual and collective) and words differs from person to person.
 The ‘manipulation of the energy flow’ in the Postural Integration manner is done through an elaborate system of deep holistic work with the bodymind that addresses the patterns of holding in the planes of myofascia in the body.

 The word ‘Posture’ stands for the way we hold our bodies as well as for the way we stand in the world around us by our actions.
 The word ‘integration’ means completion, which has roots in Latin and implies the meaning ‘undamaged, unspoiled’.
-Thus Postural Integration means the restoration of the unspoiled posture (posture in every sense) and thereby integration into a greater whole.

-Postural Integration addresses the ‘atmospheres’ and ’emotional microclimates’, typical of parent-infant interactions (drawing heavily on findings from investigations conducted by child therapists and infant researchers (such as Melanie Klein, Alice Balint, René Spitz, Margarethe Schönberger (i.e. Margret Mahler) and Donald Winnicott), as well as the ‘energy flow’ of the organism in the Reichian traditions.
+Psychotherapeutic Postural Integration addresses the ‘atmospheres’ and ’emotional microclimates’, typical of parent-infant interactions (drawing heavily on findings from investigations conducted by child therapists and infant researchers (such as Melanie Klein, Alice Balint, René Spitz, Margarethe Schönberger (i.e. Margret Mahler) and Donald Winnicott), as well as the ‘energy flow’ of the organism in the Reichian traditions.
 It works with the notion of ‘somatic memory’; the idea that, as Wilhelm Reich put it, ‘every muscular rigidity’ – or, indeed, every other bodily restriction – ‘contains the history and meaning of its origin’; and that by releasing the restriction and re-owning the memory, most importantly the emotional memory, a person can dissolve a corresponding pattern of psychological constraint.

 Emotional memories are stored subcortically, via the amygdala and other related brain areas and also in the tissue itself.
 There is considerable evidence that traumatic memories can be stored, and expressed, unconsciously and non-verbally.
 In other words, emotional memories are unconscious – they appear as feelings, not as memories of feelings – and persistent.